Human-Computer Interaction 3e Dix, Finlay, Abowd, Beale

 You have an appointment but are going to be late, so you ring a colleague and ask her to put a yellow sticky note on your door ...
 The first time it is OK, the second, ... but eventually you are embarassed each time you ask ... do you know the feeling.

-The Hermes system is a network of electronic displays mounted on the door frames of offices.
-The door owner can leave messages for people visiting the offiice and visitors can leave messages for the door owner.
+The Hermes system was a network of electronic displays mounted on the door frames of offices.
+The door owner can leave messages for people visiting the office and visitors can leave messages for the door owner.

 Imagine you are a student, Breathless you arrive at Alan's office.
 At near eye height you see an LCD screen beside the office door.
 It has a message on it "caught in traffic, running half an hour late".
 You breath a sigh of relief - you were 10 minutes late yourself for a 10 o'clock meeting, you even have time to go to the machine and buy a coke.

-Some time earlier, stationary in the long traffic queue Alan realised he was getting nowhere, got out his mobile phone and sent the text message to the Hermes phone number.
-It knew from his mobile number who iit was a routed the message to the correct door.
+Some time earlier, stationary in the long traffic queue Alan realised he was getting nowhere.
+He got out his mobile phone and sent the text message to the Hermes phone number.
+It knew from his mobile number who it was and routed the message to the correct door.

 As you drink you recall that you have a meeting with a different professor at 10:30, so you go back to Alan's office and click "Leave Note".
 You write a message with the stylus "seeing Prof. C, will call by later".
 You hope he will understand your handwriting.
-As you click confoirm the message disappears from the screen and Alan's message returns for th next visitor.
+As you click 'confirm' the message disappears from the screen and Alan's message returns for the next visitor.

 |Hermes web interface|